-The formalisms presented here are based on a four-valued semantics, which has been shown to be very useful in reasoning with uncertainty [4, 6, 7].
-The next natural step is to use more than just four values.
-This will allow us, e.g., to view truth values as representing probabilities, confidence factors, etc. One possible way of doing so is to use bilattices [16], which are algebraic structures, with arbitrary number of truth values, that naturally generalize FOUR [2, 13, 14].
+The formalisms presented here are based on a fourvalued semantics, which is particularly suitable for reasoning with uncertainty, since it contains truth values that can be viewed as representing lack of information and too much information.
+The next natural step is to allow more than just four values.
+This will allow us, e.g., to use truth values that represent probabilities, confidence factors, etc. One possible way of doing so is to use bilattices [16, 17] (see also [2, 13, 14]), which are algebraic structures that naturally generalize FOUR.
+The idea is to consider arbitrary number of truth values, and to arrange them (as in FOUR) in two closely related partial orders, each forming a lattice.
 Such extensions will be considered in a future work.